After you’ve made the decision to get a tattoo, you’ll probably be eager to show it off, but it may take longer than you think for it to fully heal.

 It’s crucial to avoid scented lotions and soaps on your tattoo, and depending on where your tattoo is located, you may even want to switch to unscented shampoo, conditioner, and bodywash.
 Fragrances in products can cause a reaction when it comes into contact with tattoo ink.

-Aside from the small amount of sterile water used to clean the tattoo, avoid getting the tattoo wet in the shower or bath, and definitely don’t swim for the first 2 weeks.
+It’s okay for the tattoo to get wet in a shower, but avoid submerging or soaking it in the shower or bath, and definitely don’t swim for the first 2 weeks.

 It’s important to know the signs that your tattoo isn’t healing properly or has become infected.
 Symptoms of improper healing include: